 The crucial costs (and the ones we can influence) in SQL tuning are I/Os and CPU seconds.
 The best way to understand their meaning is to examine at first the basics of a single computer.

 Single computers are built from storage devices, RAM-based memory, and central processing units.

 The CPU can process data only if it is available in memory.

 Disks are the workhorse storage devices that can hold enormous amounts of data, on the order of hundreds to thousands of terabytes instead of the thousands of megabytes in a RAM-based memory.

-Even if we read only a single table row, a whole data block has to be copied from disk to memory.
+Even if we read only a single table row, a whole data block must be copied from disk to memory.
 Therefore, every time we execute an SQL SELECT statement, one or more data blocks must be copied from disks to memory (if not already there).

 If the required data blocks are available in the cache, disk access is omitted.
 Blocks read from the cache are called logical I/Os, while data blocks read from disk are called physical I/Os.